 Utilizing the Power of Habits

 Building good habits helps you beat procrastination for good.
 Routines make it easier to stay on track without needing willpower all the time.
-Walter recommends making a personal manifesto and adding simple daily habits.
+Walter recommends making a personal manifesto and adding simple daily habits, similar to a training programme or a training programme focussing on overcoming procrastination.

 Starting a 21-day plan to stop procrastination can make these habits stick.
 Eating right and staying mentally disciplined also helps you stay focused and avoid procrastination.